pbain63/Website-by-responsive-html-images/README.md

 # 🌐 Responsive HTML Image-Based Website

-This project is a **fully responsive website** built using **HTML and CSS**, showcasing how high-quality images can be used to create clean, modern layouts that adapt smoothly across devices.
+This project is a **fully responsive website** built using **HTML5 and CSS3**, showcasing how high-quality images can be used to create clean, modern layouts that adapt smoothly across devices.

 ## Live Demo: